-The government is providing funding of £150 million per annum to provide new and substantial primary school sport funding.
-The funding is being jointly provided by the Departments for Education, Health and Culture, Media and Sport, and will see money going directly to primary school Headteachers to spend on improving the quality of sport and PE for all their children.
+The government is providing funding of £150 million per annum to provide new and substantial primary school sports funding.
+The funding is being jointly provided by the Departments for Education, Health and Culture, Media, and Sport, and will see money going directly to primary school Headteachers to spend on improving the quality of sport and PE for all their children.

 Purpose of the funding

-All schools have to spend the sport funding on improving their provision of PE and sport, but there is freedom to choose how we do it.
-At All Saints' School we recognise the contribution of PE to the health and well-being of the children.
-In addition, we believe that an innovative and varied PE curriculum and extra-curricular opportunities have a positive influence on the concentration, attitude and academic achievement of all children.
+All schools have to spend the sports funding on improving their provision of PE and sports, but there is the freedom to choose how we do it.
+At All Saints' School, we recognise the contribution of PE to the health and well-being of the children.
+In addition, we believe that an innovative and varied PE curriculum and extra-curricular opportunities positively influence the concentration, attitude, and academic achievement of all children.

 28 of our Year 6 pupils (93%) at the end of 2022-24 can swim competently, confidently and proficiently over a distance of at least 25 metres.